Find Affordable College Courses

 The following schools top our list of the Most Popular Health Sciences & Services Master's Degree Colleges.

 Our 2023 rankings named The University of Texas Rio Grande Valley the most popular school in Texas for health sciences and services students working on their master’s degree.
-Located in the midsize city of Edinburg, UT Rio Grande Valley is a public college with a very large student population.
+Located in the midsize city of Edinburg, UT Rio Grande Valley is a public college with a fairly large student population.

 Of the 158 students majoring in health science at UT Rio Grande Valley, 30% are male and 70% are female.